 English ivy (Hedera helix) may conjure up images of cozy, country cottages, but don’t be deceived.
 This invasive weed can destroy buildings, poison pets, and topple trees.
 Ivy grows quickly, requires little maintenance, […]

 The Water Quality and Quantity category covers protecting and restoring the quality of surface and ground water.
 District programs include water quality monitoring and many conservation practices.
 Rain gardens and bioswales help clean water before it infiltrates into ground water.
-Rainwater harvesting and irrigation system improvements are good examples of water quantity practices.
+Livestock exclusion fencing keeps animals out of surface water.